akulmizev/texieve/README.md

 # texieve
-A simple toolkit for cleaning text data in many languages.
+A simple toolkit for cleaning text data in many (natural) languages.
+Coming soon.